FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-record-list.md

 In case no scrollable container is found, `window` will be used.

 ### Placeholders
-For the time `ff-record-list` loads the records, it can add the placeholders for fill the empty space and increase the size of the scroll container.
+During the time `ff-record-list` is loading the next records, it can add placeholders to fill the empty space and increase the size of the scroll container.
-This feature might increase application user experience as user sees the blueprint of next records batch almost immediately after he reaches the `[infinite-scroll-margin]`.
+This feature might increase application user experience as users see the blueprint of the next records batch almost immediately after they reach the `[infinite-scroll-margin]`.
-As soon as records are ready to be rendered, placeholders are removed and records are put in their place.
+As soon as the records are ready to be rendered, placeholders are removed and records are put in their place.
-It is possible to customize placeholders template by adding `[data-container="infinite-scroll-placeholder"]` to a specific container as shown in the example below.
+It is possible to customize the placeholder template by adding `[data-container="infinite-scroll-placeholder"]` to a specific container as shown in the example below.

 ```html
 <ff-record-list infinite-scrolling>